juanca/stylelint-css-modules/README.md

 3. Advanced configuration

 The stylelint plugin uses `enhanced-resolve` to find referenced files.
-Each rule can configured the resolver with a `resolve` object.
+Each rule can configure the resolver with a `resolve` object.
 By default, this stylelint plugin is configured with:

 ```js